-This paint and coatings manufacturing operation uses local and general exhaust ventilation to remove or dilute potential air contaminants generated during the manufacture of these products.
-The ventilation systems designs were not based on the American Conference of Governmental Industrial Hygienist's Ventilation Manual.
+This color manufacturing operation uses local and general exhaust ventilation to remove or dilute potential air contaminants generated during the processing of the dry materials.
+The ventilation systems design appears to be based on the American Conference of Governmental Industrial Hygienist's Ventilation Manual.